dareni/vim-maven-ide/README.md

 vim-maven-ide
 =============

-A maven plugin for vim.
+A maven plugin for vim providing ide like features.